Hindenburg disaster: Lightning hypothesis

-A. J. Dessler, former director of the Space Science Laboratory at NASA's Marshall Space Flight Center and a critic of the incendiary paint hypothesis (see below), favors a much simpler explanation for the conflagration: lightning.
+A. J. Dessler, former director of the Space Science Laboratory at NASA's Marshall Space Flight Center and a critic of the incendiary paint hypothesis favored a much simpler explanation for the conflagration, that being lightning.
 Like many other aircraft, the Hindenburg had been struck by lightning several times in its years of operation.
 This does not normally ignite a fire in hydrogen-filled airships due to the lack of oxygen.
 However, airship fires have been observed when lightning strikes the vehicle as it vents hydrogen as ballast in preparation for landing.
 The vented hydrogen mixes with the oxygen in the atmosphere, creating a combustible mixture.
 The Hindenburg was venting hydrogen at the time of the disaster.
 However, witnesses did not observe any lightning storms as the ship made its final approach.

 Engine failure hypothesis

 On the 70th anniversary of the accident, The Philadelphia Inquirer carried an article with yet another hypothesis, based on an interview of ground crew member Robert Buchanan.
 He had been a young man on the crew manning the mooring lines.

 As the airship was approaching the mooring mast, he noted that one of the engines, thrown into reverse for a hard turn, backfired, and a shower of sparks was emitted.
 After being interviewed by Addison Bain, Buchanan believed that the airship's outer skin was ignited by engine sparks.
 Another ground crewman, Robert Shaw, saw a blue ring behind the tail fin and had also seen sparks coming out of the engine.
 Shaw believed that the blue ring he saw was leaking hydrogen which was ignited by the engine sparks.

 Eckener rejected the idea that hydrogen could have been ignited by an engine backfire, postulating that the hydrogen could not have been ignited by any exhaust because the temperature is too low to ignite the hydrogen.
 The ignition temperature for hydrogen is 500 C, but the sparks from the exhaust only reach 250 C. The Zeppelin Company also carried out extensive tests and hydrogen had never ignited.
 Additionally, the fire was first seen at the top of the airship, not near the bottom of the hull.